cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 why dlt?

+- can "enforce" contracts without a single trusted party
 - reduces transaction costs of implementation
 - facilitates codified integration of disparate systems
 - includes incentive layer
-- could eventually maintain monopoly on use of force
+- could eventually maintain monopoly on use of force (?)

 in the consequentialist extreme, precommit to a set of metrics upon which legal systems are contionuously and automatically chosen based on randomized control trials (perhaps specifiying some basic deontological restrictions)